-OGA achieves the 10% cut by limiting the amount of trees cut under 30" dbh to only the poorly formed, diseased or suppressed.
+Forever Redwood achieves its cut rate by limiting the amount of trees cut under 30" dbh to only the poorly formed, diseased or suppressed.
 The study translates this into an average of a 5% cut per size class under 30 inches.
 Trees between 30 and 44 inches dbh are cut at a rate averaging 20% per decade.
 Many of these larger trees are also chosen among the less valuable in their class (leaning, defects, small growing crowns, or overcrowded with excellent replacements nearby).
-Vigorously-growing, well-formed trees, either atop the canopy or below are usually left to mature to old-growth.
-All trees over 44 inches are always left as old-growth - whether alive or as snags.
-The conservative cutting of POI 1 allows a much greater amount of smaller trees to grow up into each size class in the intervening decade than the amount cut.
-A consistently growing income stream is created while the amount of mature and old-growth trees increase decade by decade.
+Vigorouslygrowing, well-formed trees, either atop the canopy or below are usually left to mature to old-growth.
+All trees over 44 inches are always left as oldgrowth-whether alive or as snags.
+The conservative cutting of POI 1 allows a much greater amount of smaller trees to grow into each size class in the intervening decade than the amount cut.
+A consistently growing income stream is created while the amount of mature and old-growth trees increases decade by decade.

-The 10% thinning rate is not cumulative in two ways.
-First, if a forest owner elects to not cut for thirty years, it would degrade the forest to add the 10% per decade allowable cuts of the past and cut 30% now.
-In other words, if you skip a decade, the cut should still be maintained at 10% now and in any future decade to avoid diluting the restoration of old-growth and its ability to produce very high quality wood products.
-Second, the 10% cut should be distributed in a relatively even manner across the entire acreage.
-Otherwise, it can be argued that a 10-acre clearcut on a 100-acre parcel is technically a 10% cut.
+The 20% thinning rate is not cumulative in two ways.
+First, if a forest owner elects to not cut for thirty years, it would degrade the forest to add the 20% per decade allowable cuts of the past and cut 40% now.
+In other words, if you skip a thinning, the cut should still be maintained at 20% now and in any future fifteen-year period to avoid diluting the restoration of old-growth and its ability to produce high quality wood products.
+Second, the 20% cut should be distributed in a relatively even manner across the entire acreage.
+Otherwise, it can be argued that a 10-acre clearcut on a 50-acre parcel is technically a 20% cut.
 Obviously this or less extreme variations of this scenario are mathematical arguments that undermine real restoration.